-The people of Bama, China are known for their high percentage of centenarians.
-One of the secrets of the Bama longevity is their recipe for longevity soup.
+Bama, China is known for its large population of centenarians and is considered to be a longevity hotspot according to the book, The BlueZones.
+One of the secrets of Bama longevity is their recipe for longevity soup.
 It’s made with flavorful locally grown vegetables and fermented miso.
 The soup’s combination of life-extending ingredients and its delicious flavor makes it a wonderful treat to serve all year round.

-If you want to live a long, and healthy life, make sure to try this Chinese Longevity Soup!
+If you want to live a long, and healthy life, make sure to try this Chinese Longevity Soup recipe inspired by the Bama people!
 Xiǎngshòu!
 (Enjoy)

 - 4 cups of fermented miso broth

 - Add minced ginger and garlic.

 - While noodles are cooking, fill soup bowls with equal parts of bean sprouts, Chinese cabbage, carrots, tofu, and bok choy leaves.